 Epic Croatia Road Trip: 7 & 14 Day Itinerary [+ Local Tips]

-After a few Croatia road trips, I started thinking about how to break this stunning country down into manageable chunks so that it’s enjoyable for the amount of time you have and for the vibe you’re going for.
+After a few Croatia road trips, and living in Croatia for a couple of months, I started thinking about how to break this stunning country down into manageable chunks so that it’s enjoyable for the amount of time you have and for the vibe you’re going for.

-In this post, I want to help you avoid rushing through a vacation or check-boxing a few highlighted sights without truly experiencing the Croatian pomalo spirit of taking it easy.
+In this post, I want to help you avoid rushing through a vacation or checking off a few highlighted sights without truly experiencing the Croatian pomelo spirit of taking it easy.
+Because what’s worse than needing a vacation from your vacation!?
+So let’s start thinking through this.

 Travel Planning Services